What to Do If Your Identity is Stolen (and 7 Signs It Might Be)

 3. You receive collection calls for unknown debt

-The debt collector is required to send you a written debt validation letter if you request one.
-The letter must include the name of the original creditor, the amount you owe, and the name of the person legally responsible for the debt.
+Debt collection calls for accounts you don't recognize may mean someone opened an account using your identity.
+Request a written debt validation letter from the collector — by law it must include the name of the original creditor, the amount owed, and the name of the person legally responsible for the debt.

 4. Your taxes are filed more than once